microsoft/FeatureManagement-Dotnet/README.md

 ## Telemetry

-When a feature flag changed is deployed, it is often important to analyze its affect on an application.
-For example here are a few questions that may arise:
+When a feature flag change is deployed, it is often important to analyze its effect on an application.
+For example, here are a few questions that may arise:

 * Are my flags enabled/disabled as expected?
 * Are targeted users getting access to a certain feature as expected?